 How to get to Fraser Island

-To get there, you can take a barge from Inskip Point or River Heads; otherwise, fly in on a small plane with Air Fraser Island from Hervey Bay.
-On the ferry, you can pay an additional fee to take a 4WD vehicle on Fraser Island; but permits may apply.
-For more information about permits check out the Queensland Government website.
+To get there, take a barge from Inskip Point or River Heads.
+Alternatively, fly in on a small plane with Air Fraser Island from Hervey Bay.
+On the ferry, you can bring a 4WD vehicle for an additional fee.
+Keep in mind that permits may apply.
+For more information about permits, check out the Queensland Government website.
 Also, pay close attention to seasonal pricing and timetables that are subject to change.

-4WD are the only vehicles permitted on Fraser Island and the driving is all on the sand.
-It is highly recommended that you check your vehicle is set up for this type of driving before venturing to the island.
+4WD are the only vehicles permitted on Fraser Island; the driving is all on the sand.
+It is highly recommended that you check your vehicle.
+Ensure it is set up for this driving before venturing to the island.
 There are numerous 4WD tours and guided excursions for those who are less confident with this sort of terrain.

 For a helpful map of Fraser Island click here.